platform9/karpenter-lab-0-60/README.md

 kubectl get nodes
 ```

 You should see a new node appear in the list (if not, keep trying a few more times, but it shouldn't take longer than a minute or two from the time your apply succeeds).

+> [!NOTE]
+> Since the update of the test workload causes a new version of the Deployment to roll out, you may notice more than one new node appear while the old pods are still in the Terminating state.
+Karpenter will consolidate this down to one new node when the Terminating pods are finally gone.

 After the node appears, your pods should quickly all show as Running:

 ```
 kubectl get po -n karpenter-lab